 - Add “Photo courtesy of [link to photographer] via [link to stock photo house]

 Part of giving credit is linking to the photographer and the stock photo house (“Photo courtesy of [link to photographer] via [link to stock photo house].)

 The problem is you don’t want the search engines, like Google, to follow the link because Google may think you are a spammer who is trying to create false links, just for attention.

 The solution is to create a nofollow link.
 Here’s how:

 - In your WordPress Post or Page click on the “Text” tab

 - Type in nofollow as indicated below

 Hi.
 I’m Nancy Fields.
-I’ve been a graphic design for over 25 years and have produced thousands of printed pieces and dozens of websites for coaches, entrepreneurs and small business owners who hate handing out their business card because their website and promotional materials not up to their standards.
+I’ve been a graphic design for over 28 years.
+I build websites for coaches, entrepreneurs and small business owners.